 Since leaving the City Gary has held a number of Non-Executive Director and Trustee positions in the charitable, public and private sector.
 He chaired the Board of Trustees for the Ian Mikardo Charitable Trust which supported a School providing secondary education for boys with Social Emotional and Behavioural Difficulties in Tower Hamlets and spent 6 years as Chair of the Board for the Hoffmann Foundation for Autism which provides services for adults with autism.
 Between 2012 and 2018 he was a Board member of the Mental Health Trust in Norfolk and Suffolk (NSFT) firstly as a Non-Executive Director and for the last 5 years as Chair.
 Gary was a Member of the Supervisory Board of one of Europe’s largest sustainable banks, Triodos Bank N.V. for two years and in March 2019 he stepped down to take up the position of Chair of the Banks newly formed UK subsidiary, Triodos Bank UK Limited.

 Gary has two children from a previous marriage and his interests include current affairs, gardening, travel and cooking.

-Ken Donaldson – Charity Consultant
+Ken Donaldson – Charity Consultant and Chair

 Ken describes himself as having “a rich and broad wealth of life experience”!